meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 <a id="orga647188"></a>

-## TODO What if the food volume hypothesis is wrong?
+## What if the food volume hypothesis is wrong?

 This line of thought took a long time to wrap my head around, but it blew my mind well.